 But for those of you who do remember the Yugo Sana, when was the last time you saw one?
 I’d hazard a guess that it wasn’t any time recently, as according to How Many Left?, there is only one left on Britain’s roads.
-All isn’t lost for the Sana though, as there appears to be a further four cars left untaxed, so presumably they’re sat resting on front lawns or being driven around illegally.
+But all isn’t lost for the Yugo Sana, as there appears to be a further four cars left untaxed, so presumably they’re sat resting on front lawns or being driven around illegally.

-Truth is, the Sana wasn’t loved when it was new and there isn’t a lot of love for it now.
+Truth is, the Yugo Sana wasn’t loved when it was new – and there isn’t a lot of love for it now.
 Even when launched in 1989, the Sana was a rather crude car that was lacking in any character.
-But it did have a major trump card – its price.
+But it did have a major trump card: the price.
 For less than £5,500, you could drive away in a brand spanking new Sana.
 That’s about £1,500 less than a standard, bottom-of-the range Fiat Tipo.
 You pays your money…

 Styling wise, it wasn’t one of Giugiaro’s better days.
 At best, it looks like an overweight Citroën AX.
 At worst, it looks dull, uninspiring and bland.